CharlieDigital/runjs/.github/instructions/general-coding.instructions.md

 ## Structure
 - The /app directory contains a sample client application built with TypeScript and the Vercel AI SDK
 - The /server directory contains the C# MCP server implementation
+- The /tests directory contains integration tests using XUnit

 ## Key Files